davidssmith/DCEMRI.jl/README.md

 The simplest way to get Julia is to grab the current release version from [julialang.org](http://julialang.org/downloads/).

 Next you need __DCEMRI.jl__.
 Open Julia.
 You should see a terminal window with the `julia>` prompt.
 This is analogous to the command line in Matlab.
-To install __DCEMRI.jl__, run
+To install __DCEMRI.jl__, first type `]` at the prompt to get into the package shell then type:
 ```
-julia> Pkg.add("DCEMRI")
+(@v1.5) pkg> add DCEMRI
 ```
-at the `julia>` prompt.
 This might take a minute, because the validation data must be downloaded, as well as a few supporting packages.

 If you want to __DCEMRI.jl__ to create plots for you, you also need Python with [Matplotlib](http://matplotlib.org/) installed.
 Most OS X and Linux machines probably already have a version of Python with Matplotlib installed.